 That will be the key element in whether or not Roku does get into originals: The trade off between reduced distribution (which will constrain costs) and higher CPMs with targeted ads (which could boost revenue).
 We’ll see which side wins out.

 Theaters: China’s Big Theater Weekend

-By the way, if you missed it Soul as well did really well in China too.
+By the way, if you missed it, Soul also did really well in China too.

 Streaming: Disney+ Launching First European Originals

-Given that all the major streamers are US-owned (mainly), there was a concern in Europe that local productions would begin to be overtaken by foreing content.
-So the EU passed a law mandating that streamers would need to have a minimum amount of locally produced content available.
-Thus Disney+ is staying in line with this law by releasing European produced originals.
+Given that all the major streamers are U.S.-owned (mainly), there was a concern in Europe that local productions would begin to be overtaken by foreign content, so the EU passed a law mandating that streamers would need to have a minimum amount of locally produced content available.
+Thus Disney+ is staying in line with this law by releasing European-produced originals.

 I do love the one potential ramification of this law, which is that if every country around the world passed a similar law, it would basically end global originals.
 If 30% of your content has to be European in Europe, and 30% has to be Brazilian in Brazil, and 30% has to be Indonesian in Indonesia (the last two are hypothetical), then Netflix would only have 10% of their content left to make for global originals!
 Obviously, they wouldn’t do that, but by definition, a market quota will inhibit truly global footprints.